SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Which browsers does Spartacus support?

 Spartacus runs on the following browsers: Chrome, Firefox, Safari, and Edge.
 Spartacus also runs on any browser that supports the same, modern standards as these browsers.
-Spartacus does not support IE11 because IE11 does not support CSS variables.
+Spartacus does not support IE11 because IE11 is missing certain modern browser features, such as support for CSS variables.

-On mobile platforms, Spartacus supports Chrome and Safari.
+Spartacus supports browsers on mobile and tablet platforms as follows:

+- On iOS-based devices, Spartacus is tested with Safari and Chrome.
+Although other browsers are not tested, Spartacus should work with any iOS browser, because all iOS browsers use the Webkit-based iOS browser engine.
+- On Android-based devices, Spartacus is tested with Chrome, which is based on Chromium and the Blink layout engine.
+Any Android browser that uses the same engine will likely work with Spartacus.
+Other browsers using different browser engines are not tested, but those browsers that use Webkit should work as well.

 ### How does Spartacus compare to the SAP Commerce Cloud Accelerators?